Neglected Tropical Diseases (NTDs)

 - HKI prevents neglected tropical diseases by collaborating with Ministries of Education to design and implement school curricula to teach children how to stay healthy.

-- HKI promotes comprehensive NTD control and elimination programs that address hygiene, water and sanitation, behavior change, and disability prevention.
+- HKI is a leader in promoting comprehensive NTD control and elimination programs that address hygiene, water and sanitation, behavior change, morbidity management, and disability prevention.